-On March 2, 2022, WLF filed an amicus brief urging the Second Circuit to uphold a permanent injunction in an important preemption case affecting the internet.
-WLF joined TechFreedom in urging affirmance of the district court’s holding that the Federal Communication Commission’s (FCC) 2018 order excludes broadband from rate regulation and other forms of common-carrier regulation.
-In its brief, WLF contends that Congress, in the Telecommunications Act of 1996, declared that the internet should remain “unfettered” by state regulation.
+On September 13, 2024, WLF filed an amicus brief urging the Supreme Court to review and ultimately overturn a Second Circuit decision in an important preemption case affecting the internet.
+WLF joined TechFreedom in urging the high court to clarify that Congress excluded broadband from rate regulation and other forms of common-carrier regulation by the States.
+In its brief urging review, WLF contends that Congress, in the Telecommunications Act of 1996, declared that the internet should remain “unfettered” by state regulation.
 That law provides that a company offering interstate communications services may be regulated as a common carrier only to the extent that it “provides telecommunications services.”
-In its 2018 order, the FCC determined that broadband service is not a telecommunications service, but an “information service.”
+Yet the FCC has already determined that broadband service is not a telecommunications service, but an “information service.”
 The States, therefore, may not regulate a broadband service as a common carrier.
+Under the Second Circuit’s reasoning, however, States could impose market entry or exit requirements, rate regulations, and many other onerous regulations on email, text messaging, and much more.
+That would be a disaster for the internet, for technological progress, and for society.

 Documents